Shirley Chisholm: Early life and education

 Beginning in 1939, she attended Girls' High School in the Bedford–Stuyvesant neighborhood of Brooklyn, a highly regarded, integrated school that attracted girls from throughout Brooklyn.
 She did well academically at Girls' High and was chosen to be vice president of the Junior Arista honor society.
-She was accepted at and offered scholarships to Vassar College and Oberlin College, but the family could not afford the room-and-board costs to go to either, so, instead, she selected Brooklyn College, where there was no charge for tuition and she could live at home and commute to the school.
+She was accepted at and offered scholarships to Vassar College and Oberlin College, but the family could not afford the room-and-board costs to go to either school; instead, she selected Brooklyn College, where there was no charge for tuition and she could live at home and commute to the school.

 She earned her Bachelor of Arts from Brooklyn College in 1946, majoring in sociology and minoring in Spanish (a language that she would employ at times during her political career).
 She won prizes for her debating skills and graduated cum laude.
 During her time at Brooklyn College, she was a member of Delta Sigma Theta sorority and the Harriet Tubman Society.
 As a member of the Harriet Tubman Society, she advocated for inclusion (specifically in terms of the integration of black soldiers in the military during World War II), the addition of courses that focused on African-American history and the involvement of more women in the student government.
 However, this was not her first introduction to activism or politics.
 Growing up, she was surrounded by politics, as her father was an avid supporter of Marcus Garvey's and a dedicated supporter of the rights of trade union members.
-She saw her community advocate for their rights as she witnessed the Barbados workers' and anti-colonial independence movements.
+She saw her community advocate for its rights as she witnessed the Barbados workers' and anti-colonial independence movements.

 She met Conrad O. Chisholm in the late 1940s.
 He had migrated to the United States from Jamaica in 1946, and he later became a private investigator who specialized in negligence-based lawsuits.
 They married in 1949 in a large West Indian-style wedding.
 She subsequently suffered two miscarriages, and, to their disappointment, the couple would have no children; although, in the view of scholar Julie Gallagher, it is possible that her career goals played a role in this outcome as well.

 After graduating from college, Chisholm began working as a teacher's aide at the Mt.
 Calvary Child Care Center in Harlem.
 She would work at the center in a teaching role from 1946 to 1953.
-Meanwhile she was furthering her education, attending classes at night and earning her Master of Arts in childhood education from Teachers College of Columbia University in 1951.
+Meanwhile, she was furthering her education, attending classes at night and earning her Master of Arts in childhood education from Teachers College of Columbia University in 1951.